MarkusPoutanen/simple-php-framework/README.md

 Routes are defined in `routes/web.php` and controllers are located in `controllers`.

 Views are defined in `resources/views`.
 PHP and HTML views are supported.
 Views can also be in sudirectories using dot syntax e.g. `sub.dir.file`.
-File extension can be omitted.
+File extension should be omitted.

 Assets can be compiled with Laravel Mix using npm scripts: `dev`, `watch` or `prod`.
 Script use TypeScript and styles SCSS.
 Source assets are located in `resources/ts` and `resources/scss`.